Jokuchh/Jokuchh/README.md

 **Projects :**
 - 1️⃣**Robotech project** – Creation of two collaborative robots that continuously inform each other of the progress of the missions thanks to robust wireless communications.
 If a robot encounters a problem, its co-robot is automatically informed so that the strategy is reviewed dynamically, making the robot "flotilla" fully autonomous.
 Creating arms for these robots - a concept and implementation of it.
-- 2️⃣**WebDev projects** – developed web-sites, internet shops and e-platforms.
+- 2️⃣**WebDev projects** – Developed web-sites, internet shops and e-platforms.
-- 3️⃣**AppDev projects** – created a music player with key basic functionality.
+- 3️⃣**AppDev projects** – Created a music player with key basic functionality.
-- 4️⃣**GameDev projects** – created a plot and basic functionality of a games, developed a design, technical and basic functionality of a 2D game.
+- 4️⃣**GameDev projects** – Created a plot and basic functionality of a games, developed a design, technical and basic functionality of a 2D game.
-- 5️⃣**Charity NFT project** – developed web-page, explored smart contract, led the team during whole process.
+- 5️⃣**Charity NFT project** – Developed web-page, explored smart contract, led the team during whole process.
-- 6️⃣**Esp32 project**  –from esp32 to esp32 connection with rescaling voltage and converting from signal analogue to signal numerique
+- 6️⃣**Esp32 project**  – From esp32 to esp32 connection with rescaling voltage and converting from signal analogue to signal numerique
-- 7️⃣
+- 7️⃣**Internet of things** - Study and development of a temperature monitoring platform:
+Creation of an IoT-based tool for live temperature monitoring using the ESP32 microcontroller and Cloud Computing.
 - 8️⃣
 - 9️⃣
 <!---